 - Close the cuts with stitches.

 - Dress the wounds to speed up healing.

-After the procedure, you will need to wear a compression stocking for a few weeks.
+After the procedure, you must wear a compression stocking for a few weeks.
 Although you can walk around immediately after the procedure, too much movement is discouraged.
-Heavy tasks involving weight lifting and pulling should be avoided for a couple of weeks.
+Heavy lifting and pulling tasks should be avoided for a few weeks.

 - You will recover from transilluminated powered phlebectomy faster than from surgery.